 iOS 13: Coinciding with the launch of iOS 13, Apple announced a number of updates for CarPlay at its annual Worldwide Developers Conference in San Jose, California, on June 3, 2019.
 They change the overall look of CarPlay, which has become an integral part of countless commutes since launching in 2014.
 Apple claims CarPlay is now available in 90% of new cars sold in the United States.

 The updated CarPlay gets a new “Dashboard” view that lets users see multiple apps at once.
 So drivers can now have navigation and music functions open at the same time, on the same screen.
 That functionality is available on some automakers’ built-in infotainment systems, but this is the first time it’s been applied to CarPlay.
 The music display has also been redesigned to better emphasize album artwork as well, according to Apple.

-Finally, CarPlay will overlay Siri voice recognition on top of other apps, providing a more streamlined user experience.
-Currently, users have to open a dedicated screen to activate Siri.
-Apple also added a calendar app to CarPlay, and now lets Siri work with third-party navigation and audio apps.
+Finally, CarPlay will overlay Siri’s voice recognition on top of other apps.
+Using Siri may help drivers achieve a more streamlined user experience — the current interface is a bit clunky.
+Right now, you have to open a dedicated screen to activate Siri, which doesn’t make the tool easy to use.
+Apple also recently added a calendar app to CarPlay.
+Now, Siri can work with third-party navigation and audio apps.
 Read all about the changes here.

 - How to use Android Auto